ShawnShiSS/dotnet-api-project-organization/README.md

 # How to Properly Organize Folders and Files in a Web API Application
-Discuss how to properly organize folders and files in a web API application using .NET 5.
+Demoing how to properly organize folders and files in a web API application using .NET 5.